Havana Peruvian embassy crisis: International response

-Impact on Castro's Regime
+Impact on Castro's regime

 The Peruvian embassy crisis acted as the perfect conditions for Castro’s regime to push for anti-American propaganda domestically.
 Patriotism was celebrated within the regime and movement between the United States and Cuba was heavily ridiculed.
 Castro successfully fought back against U.S president Carter, but at the expense of his policy toward the Cuban community abroad, many of whom interpreted the “Havana Ten Thousand” as a clear indictment of Castro and his revolutionary project.
 The Peruvian embassy crisis in Havana led to a nationwide realization of the number of people who desperately wanted to leave the country.
-For Castro, this delegitimizes his position as Cuba's leader on the international political stage.
-This led to harsher and more forceful attempts to restore Cuba's internal order and public image.
-Even neutral institutions such as “Casa de las Americans were obligated by the regime to take a position against immigrants and refugee-seekers.
+For Castro, this delegitimized his position as Cuba's leader on the international political stage, which led to harsher and more forceful attempts to restore Cuba's internal order and public image.
+Even neutral institutions such as “Casa de las Américas were obligated by the regime to take a position against immigrants and refugee-seekers.
 Several defamation campaigns against those wishing to emigrate out of Cuba, including the government-sponsored campaign launched in the GRANMA newspaper, encouraged violence and hostility towards such people.
 A large contingent of Castro supporters reverberated such rhetoric, branding such asylum-seekers as ungrateful “escorias” (“scums”) for attempting to discredit the validity of the revolution and all it had purportedly achieved.
 Days before Castro's announcement of an impending boatlift to be facilitated at the port city of Mariel on April 20, over a million Cubans demonstrated their support for the Cuban regime through a march in front of the Peruvian embassy in Havana.

 Castro's government strategically used the Cuban press to condemn the refugees as enemies of the State and traitors.
 Castro's regime controlled the media to successfully incite the rage of Cubans.
 This allowed him to adopt greater surveillance policies against the increasing number of traitors and to strengthen his support.
 The press utilized symbolism of the Cuban War for independence which caused civilians to form mobs and force refugees to state their illegal actions.

-Andean Pact Effects
+Andean Pact effects

 The Peruvian Embassy crisis caused rifts between the Latin American countries and Castro's government.
 Peru called for "an eventual break" of relations with Cuba despite supporting its unsuccessful bid for a seat on the United Nations Security Council.
-As well, Venezuela requested "evidence on the part of Cuba that it knows how to appraise its relations with our country" as it sided with refugees and the right to seek asylum.
-Regardless of the harsh comments, Venezuela and Peru worked to end the boycott of Cuba economically by the U.S.
+Venezuela requested "evidence on the part of Cuba that it knows how to appraise its relations with our country" as it sided with refugees and the right to seek asylum.
+Nevertheless, Venezuela and Peru worked to end the boycott of Cuba economically by the U.S.